Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/I2C/I2C - Slave Receive Data from Arduino UNO.rst

 .. only:: end amb26

-Open the Arduino IDE of the Arduino Uno and open the serial monitor ("Tools" → "Serial Monitor").
-Next, press the reset button on Arduino Uno.
+Open the Arduino IDE of the Arduino Uno and open the serial monitor :guilabel:`Tools -> Serial Monitor` Next, press the reset button on Arduino Uno.
 Now the Arduino Uno (Master) is establishing connection to Ameba (Slave).
 In the Serial Monitor, you can see the messages printed from Arduino Uno.
 We press the reset button on Ameba to start receiving messages from Arduino UNO.
 Then observe the serial monitor, you can see the messages show up every 0.5 second.